The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Introduction

-\ifpnas \dropcap{R}eservoir \else Reservoir \fi computing (RC) \cite{jaeger2001echo,jaeger2002short,lukovsevivcius2012practical} is a recently-proposed paradigm for performing computations on time series data, which combines a high-dimensional driven dynamical system (or \emph{reservoir}) with a simple learning algorithm.
-RC has proven to be a powerful tool in a wide variety of signal processing tasks, including forecasting \cite{jaeger2001echo}, pattern generation and classification \cite{bertschinger2004real}, adaptive filtering and prediction of chaotic systems \cite{jaeger2004harnessing}.
-Recent extensions of reservoir computing to spatio-temporal chaotic systems \cite{pathak2018model} have proven surprisingly effective, and are under active investigation.
+Reservoir computing (RC) \cite{jaeger2001echo,jaeger2002short,lukovsevivcius2012practical} is a model for performing computations on time series data, which combines a high-dimensional driven dynamical system, called a \emph{reservoir}, with a simple learning algorithm.
+Reservoir computing has proven to be a powerful tool in a wide variety of signal processing tasks, including forecasting \cite{jaeger2001echo}, pattern generation and classification \cite{bertschinger2004real}, adaptive filtering and prediction of chaotic systems \cite{jaeger2004harnessing}.
+Recently, extensions to spatio-temporal chaotic systems \cite{pathak2018model} have proven to be surprisingly effective.

-Central to the success of reservoir computation is the use of large, recurrently connected reservoirs to generate nonlinear transformations and store memories of the driving signal.
-This has generated interest in developing nanoscale electronic reservoirs with large number of elements \cite{tanaka2019recent}, incorporating both linear components (such as resistors, inductors, and capacitors) and nonlinear components such as \emph{memristors}.
-Memristors, or ``{resistors with memory}'', are nanoscale devices that allow the input of memory degrees of freedom in the electrical response of certain materials.
+Central to the success of reservoir computation is the use of large dynamical systems to generate nonlinear transformations and store memories of the driving signal.
+This has generated interest in developing nanoscale electronic reservoirs with large numbers of elements \cite{tanaka2019recent}, incorporating both linear components (such as resistors, inductors, and capacitors) and nonlinear components such as \emph{memristors}.
+Memristors, or ``{resistors with memory}'', are nanoscale devices whose resistance depends on the past history of the current.
 The currents flowing through these devices cause a rearrangement of ions, leading to a persistent (but also reversible) change in resistance.
-Memristors offer the possibility of harnessing both nonlinear behavior and non-trivial memory in electronic circuits.
-For this reason, specialized circuits composed of large numbers of such devices promise a new generation of computational hardware operating orders of magnitude faster, and at far lower power, than traditional digital circuitry \cite{chua1971memristor,strukov2008missing,Review1,Review2,singlerc,singlercm}.
+Memristors offer the possibility of harnessing both nonlinear behavior and memory in electronic circuits.
+For this reason, specialized circuits composed of large numbers of memristors promise a new generation of computational hardware operating orders of magnitude faster, and at far lower power, than traditional digital circuitry \cite{chua1971memristor,strukov2008missing,Review1,Review2,singlerc,singlercm}.

-The success of reservoir computing requires a precise understanding of how the reservoir processes and stores information.
-It is known how to optimize performance and tune parameters in conventional reservoirs such as echo state networks (ESNs) \cite{lukovsevivcius2012practical}.
-However, electronic reservoirs based on memristors have some attention lately, with most work being based on simulations or experiments \cite{marinella2019efficient,kulkarni2012memristor,du2017reservoir}, and some analytical work in \cite{Carbajal2015,konkoli2020}.
-In this paper we provide a systematic and analytical study of the computational capacity of memristor reservoirs with different architectures.